oluwaseun-y-a/mycapstone-anne/README.md

-# tye&dye and catering business website
+# Tye&Dye and catering business website
 Overview
 Welcome to our joint business, where culinary delights meet vibrant textiles!
 We're excited to introduce our unique blend of catering services and handmade tie&dye products.

+# features
 Business Description
 Our business offers: